germo006/BATS_Ecomodel/README.md

 1. Clone this repo and navigate to the latest update (whatever isn't in `/Draft` or `/sandbox`).
 2. I recommend also grabbing `AlbumMaps.mat` from [here](github.com/germo006/NoahMaps).
 The plots rely on these colormaps.
 3. Play around with `tester.m`.
 This is a wrapper for the respective model functions (`ode_mod_ecosys_xxx_vec.m`, `getForcing.m`, `getppbp.m`, `constructor.m`).
-  * `tester.m` has an odd section where it takes the input from `constructor.m` and rips the `struct` variables apart, piecing them back together as column vectors.
+  + `tester.m` has an odd section where it takes the input from `constructor.m` and rips the `struct` variables apart, piecing them back together as column vectors.
 When you get the output and you are curious which variable is now what, look at the `xxx_names` variables.
 They show the original names of the inputs in the same order as they are indexed in the solver-readable vectors.
 4. If you are interested in changing more than time intervals and plots, other functions need to be changed or run.
-  a.
-Changing the ecosystem model (the differential equations themselves) is best done by editing the original function, written with human-readable variables (`ode_mod_ecosys_xxx.m`).
+  + Changing the ecosystem model (the differential equations themselves) is best done by editing the original function, written with human-readable variables (`ode_mod_ecosys_xxx.m`).
     * If you have done this, copy the text of `ode_mod_ecosys_xxx.m` into the "Copy of" function and run `vectorizer.m`.
 This will replace the structure notation with column vectors for parameters and state variables.
     * You will then need to change the first line of the `ode_mod_ecosys_xxx_vec` function so that the name and inputs match the filename and the requirements of the wrapper.
-  b.
-Changing the parameter values and initial state values can be done in `constructor.m`.
+  + Changing the parameter values and initial state values can be done in `constructor.m`.
 Simply change the value you want to alter.
-  c.
-Changing `getForcing.m` is up to you.
+  + Changing `getForcing.m` is up to you.
 I'm still working on making that one more robust to use real data.

 ## What Remains